 Get help preparing your income tax return through the library partnership with the AARP Foundation.

-The Peer Outreach Program at DC Public Library engages with library customers experiencing homelessness or at risk of homelessness.
+The Peer Outreach Program at DC Public Library supports library customers experiencing homelessness or at risk of homelessness.

 DC Public Library serves as a voter registration agency throughout the year as well as a voting center during elections.